KamyarGanjian/Gallery-API-project-JS/README.md

 # a simple Albums Gallery using HTML/CSS, JS & fake apis example
 ## you can click on the albums menu and get that albums images in the carousel on the right
+### just a simple practice on how to work with api

 <br>